Real-Time Chat

 }

 History messages get their timestamps from the message ID — Hotsock message IDs are ULIDs, which encode the creation time in their first 10 characters.
+The message ID is also required when adding or removing a reaction, because a hotsock.messageReaction event targets one stored message by ID.
 Only chat events are loaded; ephemeral is-typing events are not stored.

 Subscribing and receiving messages